HyejunJeong/typosquatting-detector/README.md

 #### ClientImpl

 (TBA)
 This serves as the Worker Node.
 It reports itself for duty to the Master Node, and waits for the Master Node to assign it a URL to crawl.
-Once it receives the URL, it checks if the page exists, and if it does, it crawls it using headless chrome, collects the html code, and takes a screenshot of the page.
-Finally, it will report the html code and screenshot back to the Master Node in .txt format.
+Once it receives the URL, it checks if the page exists.
+If the typosquatting domain is alive, it crawls the url using headless chrome, collects the html code, and takes a screenshot of the page.
+Finally, it will report the html code and screenshot (encoded in base64) back to the Master Node in .txt format.
+The Worker Node takes a screenshot in a string format so that each url corresponds to a single file containing image and page source.
+Concatenating the elements in a single file also facilitates the management of files in both server and client sides.

 ### Third-Party Resources